restatedev/documentation/docs/services/registration.md

 $ curl <RESTATE_META_ENDPOINT>/deployments --json '{"uri": "<SERVICE_ENDPOINT_URI>", "force": true}'
 ```

-This will forcefully overwrite the existing deployment with the same uri, forcing the discovery process again.
+This will forcefully overwrite the existing service deployment with the same uri, forcing the discovery process again.
 It will also remove services that were served by that deployment and are not available anymore.

 :::warning
 Forcing a deployment registration is a feature designed to simplify local Restate service development, and should never be used in a production Restate deployment, as it potentially breaks all the in-flight invocations to that deployment.